bw-school-in-the-cloud/back-end/README.md

 Length Description | String
 Category | Category
 Event Dates | Set<EventDates>
-:small_red_triangle_down: *Length should be incremented in values of 0.5 to represent 30 minutes increments of time, different decimal point values will be added in the future.*
+:small_orange_diamond: *Length should be incremented in values of 0.5 to represent 30 minutes increments of time, different decimal point values will be added in the future.*

 ## DATE TABLE